tasxatzial/search-engine-trec-fair-ranking-19/README.md

 Note that any changes to the config file are taken into account only when:

 * A new index is created.
-* An index is loaded in memory.
+* An index is loaded.

 ## Screenshots